EXPLAINER: What Russia's suspension of grain deal could mean

 “This will send another mini shockwave through the markets, and I think it will lift prices for a while,” said Shaun Ferris, a Kenya-based adviser on agriculture and markets for Catholic Relief Services, a partner in World Food Program distributions.
 “This will mean that prices in East Africa, at record highs, are not going to come down anytime soon.”

 After four failed rainy seasons in the Horn of Africa, millions of people are hungry, and millions of livestock that are a critical source of food and wealth are dying.
-Even pastureland has disappeared.
-Harris said he’s been speaking with companies that are sending hundreds of tons of processed feeds to northern Kenya just to keep weakened animals alive.
+Ferris said he’s spoken with companies that are sending hundreds of tons of processed feeds to northern Kenya to keep animals alive.

-The latest setback in Ukrainian exports is another layer of stress on food security systems, he said, “certainly making lives of millions here a touch more miserable than it is currently.”
+The latest setback in Ukrainian exports is another layer of stress, he said.

+In poorer North African and Middle Eastern countries where bread is a critical part of people's diets, there may not be alternatives like rice in Asia or sorghum elsewhere in Africa, Glauber said.
+That raises the specter of turmoil in places where bread prices fueled the Arab Spring uprisings.

+In Egypt, the world’s largest wheat importer, President Abdel Fattah el-Sissi personally visited wheat farms when the harvest started this spring.
+But an economic crunch has made it more difficult to buy imported wheat, as Egypt's currency has reached an all-time low against the U.S. dollar.

+“The wheat’s out there, but it’s just going to come at a high price," Glauber said.

-AP Business Writer Paul Wiseman in Washington and Hanna Arhirova in Kyiv, Ukraine, contributed.
+Bonnell reported from London.
+AP reporters Paul Wiseman in Washington, Hanna Arhirova in Kyiv, Ukraine, contributed.

 Follow all of AP's coverage on the food crisis at https://apnews.com/hub/food-crisis and the war in Ukraine at https://apnews.com/hub/russia-ukraine.